thesephist/torus/README.md

 ~$ yarn test-prod
 ```

-This **won't generate a coverage report**, but will run the tests against a minified, production build at `dist/torus.min.js` to verify no compilation bugs occured.
+This **won't generate a coverage report**, but will run the tests against a minified, production build at `dist/torus.min.js` to verify no compilation bugs occurred.